-Your Beat of Hawaii editors are regular distance swimmers.
-Especially at Hanalei during summer.
-We have been fortunate never to have encountered a shark in the water, while we have seen them from the shoreline.
-Although one time Rob felt something grab his foot and thought it was a shark.
+Your Beat of Hawaii editors are regular distance swimmers, especially at Hanalei during the summer months – like now.
+We have both been fortunate never to have encountered a shark in the water, while having seen them more than once from the shoreline.
+Once Rob felt something grab his foot and thought that it was a shark.
 It turned out to be another swimmer who got too close.
 He really freaked out at first, however, although he reported staying calm.

 What you need to know about sharks in Hawaii.

 Should you fear shark attacks here in Hawaii?
 It’s unlikely you will experience a shark attack on your Hawaii vacation, and in fact, the statistical odds are 1 in 11.5 million.
 And, while rare at Hawaii Beaches, it’s good to remember that shark sightings can occur anywhere in Hawaii.

 At UH Manoa, marine biologists track the movement of Hawaii tiger sharks that are fitted with satellite tags on their dorsal fins.
 Signals are received each time a shark surfaces.
 Marine biologists have been working on this for the past four years.
 They seek insights into the behavior and habitat of these revered creatures.
 Scientists are utilizing the latest in satellite tagging systems.

 On their website, you can see various sightings of sharks in the Hawaiian Islands.

 Sharks are known as apex predators.
 And one-third of all shark species are threatened or near-threatened.
 They play a key role in maintaining the species below them in the food chain and serve as an indicator of ocean health.
 Sharks help remove the weak and sick as well as keeping a balance with competitors to help ensure diversity of species.